gthieleb/terraform-ssh-keygen/README.md

 # About

-This terraform module creates a ssh keypair and additionally saves it on the local filename.
+Simple terraform module to create a ssh keypair and additionally saves it on the local filename.

 The public key part can be used for other terraform modules or provider resources like `aws_key_pair` or `hcloud_ssh_key`.

-Caution: This module creates a private key that is not protected with a passphrase!
+(!): This module creates a private key that is not protected with a passphrase!

 Run the following command to set a passphrase for the key afterwards:
 ```